RochSchanen/simsys/README.md

     so far is a VCD file which records all the ports value and their transitions.
 The VCD file can be displayed using GTKwave which is readily available on many platforms.
-Optimisation will be last and has to preserve code clarity: it is meant for development and not for productivity.
+Optimisation will be last and has to preserve code clarity: it is meant for learning and not for productivity.

 **to do list**